Citation, DOI & article data

 MRI is better at assessing dilated perivascular spaces, one of the most frequently described features on MRI, and basal ganglia pseudocysts.
 These findings are more common in immunocompromised patients.
-Signal characteristics can vary dependent on the form of infection.
+Signal characteristics can vary dependant on the form of infection.

 - T1 C+ (Gd): can show leptomeningeal enhancement and pachymeningeal enhancement